Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Adversarial Attacks and LLMs Vulnerabilities

 The phenomenon of “jailbreaking” LLMs represents a crucial intersection of technological innovation and emerging security challenges.
 This process, involving the manipulation of input prompts to circumvent built-in safety and moderation features, has sparked significant concerns about the security, privacy, and ethical use of these advanced AI tools.

 Researchers have actively explored this domain, uncovering varying levels of susceptibility among different LLMs to sophisticated jailbreaking methods.
 For instance, Li et al. \citep{Li2023MultistepJP} illustrate that while ChatGPT shows resilience against direct prompt attacks, it remains vulnerable to multi-step jailbreaking prompts (MJPs), which can extract sensitive data like email addresses.
-In contrast, New Bing exhibits greater susceptibility to direct prompts aimed at extracting personal information, highlighting the differing defense mechanisms across LLM platforms.
+In contrast, New Bing exhibits greater susceptibility to direct prompts aimed at extracting personal information, highlighting the differing defense mechanisms across LLM platforms. in line of MJPs, there is work of \cite{russinovich2024great} that tries to progressively bypass the safety guardrails by leveraging the LLM's output.
+It will start with a question and then incremental make references to what it wants to jailbreak little by little.

 Further complicating this landscape, Deng et al. \citep{deng2023jailbreaker} introduce JAILBREAKER, a comprehensive framework that reveales more advanced defensive techniques in Bard and Bing Chat compared to ChatGPT.
 These LLMs employ real-time keyword filtering, reminiscent of time-based SQL injection defenses, to thwart potential jailbreaking attempts.
 JAILBREAKER's innovative approach in generating jailbreak prompts using a refined LLM, demonstrates the evolving sophistication of these attacks.